Zack-Saxton/testing-/README.md

 Mariner Finance Website Development

 1. Introduction
    This document briefs on the technical aspect of the project.
-It covers the technical stack used and the best practices to be followed by a development team at the time of development.
+It covers the technical stack used and the best practices being followed by a development team at the time of development.
    Technical implementation will focus on the UI design development and integration with the API.

 2. Technology Stack